Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Experimental Results and Discussion

-Fig. 3(b), Fig. 4(b), and Fig. 5(b) illustrate the trajectories obtained for the optimal steering angle ($\delta ^* $) when $\sigma$ = 0, 1, and 2, respectively.
+Fig. 3(b), Fig. 4(b), and Fig. 5(b) present the trajectories obtained for the optimal steering angle ($\delta ^* $) when $\sigma$ = 0.0, 1.0, and 2.0, respectively.
 The $\delta ^* $ values were clipped for short times ($ t <$ 100) to prevent the steering signal from exceeding the relevant physical limitation ($-\pi/6$).
-Compared with the solution curves obtained using the CILQR algorithm, those obtained using the soft-CILQR algorithm exhibited greater overshoot around $t$ = 170.
-A similar behavior was also observed in \cite{ Fel17a}, in which the overshoot of the control input curve increased with the extent of constraint relaxation.
-As $\sigma$ increased, the overshoot and steady-state errors exhibited by both algorithms increased.
-Fig. 3(c), Fig. 4(c), and Fig. 5(c) display the trajectories of the first element of the optimal slack sequences, that is, ${\bf e}^* = \left[ { } \right]^T $.
+Compared with the solution curves obtained using the CILQR algorithm, $\delta ^* $ trajectories obtained using the soft-CILQR algorithm exhibited greater overshoot around $t$ = 170 when $\sigma$ = 0.0.
+Similar behavior was also observed in \cite{ Fel17a}, in which the overshoot of the control input curve increased with the extent of constraint relaxation.
+Fig. 3(c), Fig. 4(c), and Fig. 5(c) display the trajectories of the first element of the optimal slack sequences ${\bf e}^* = \left[ { } \right]^T $.
 Overall, the ${\varepsilon _l^* }$ and ${\varepsilon _s^* }$ trajectories did not exceed their corresponding upper limits ($\varepsilon _{\max}$ = 49).
-The ${\varepsilon _s^* }$ trajectories exhibited overshoot at around $t$ = 170, and the extent of overshoot increased with $\sigma$.
+The ${\varepsilon _s^* }$ trajectories exhibited overshoot at around $t$ = 170.
 This overshoot corresponded to the overshoots of the $\delta ^*$ curves displayed in Fig. 3(b), Fig. 4(b), and Fig. 5(b) at the same time step.
 In particular, the soft-CILQR solver yielded smoother $\delta ^*$ curves than did the CILQR solver when 100 $< t <$ 200 [Fig. 3(b), Fig. 4(b), and Fig. 5(b)].